gogopro-dev/MazeRunnerGame/README.md

 `Collectable` is the class that handles the items that can be picked up by Player.
 It inherits from `TileEntity`. it has the following subclasses:
 - `CollectableAttributes` - enum that stores the attributes of the collectable items

+## Configs

+In `assets/configs` you can change some attributes (Enemy health, enemy damage) and so on, if ever desired.